1. The shires

 The easy ones are Essex, Middlesex and Sussex: the eastern, middle and southern areas settled by the Saxons.
 Surrey means “southern district”, presumably of the Middle Saxon tribes living to its north.
 (Middlesex, incidentally, never seems to have been a kingdom in its own right, but was for many years a part of Essex.
-Which isn’t really relevant here, but being an Essex boy I enjoy smugly pointing out that London was once in Essex, so.)
+This isn’t really relevant here, but being an Essex boy I enjoy smugly pointing out that London was once in Essex, so.)

 Why is there no county of Wessex, you may ask?
-There was a Kingdom of Wessex, which covered a substantial chunk of south central Britain.
+There was the Kingdom of Wessex, which covered a substantial chunk of south-central Britain.
 That, though, was so big that, when its kings inherited the whole of England in the 9th and 10th centuries, they broke their original kingdom up into several counties, and it didn’t get its name on any of them.
 Sad.

 Then there’s Norfolk and Suffolk.
 These came out of the Kingdom of East Anglia – the eastern chunk of where the Angles settled – and refer to the “north folk” and “south folk” within that kingdom.

 Kent, too, was an Anglo-Saxon kingdom (a Jute one, to be specific), but its name actually goes back even further.
 Julius Caeser described the area of Cantium – home of the Cantiaci – in 51BCE.
-The name of that tribe seems to come form “Cantus”, the Brythonic (Celtic British again) word for “border”.
+The name of that tribe seems to come from “Cantus”, the Brythonic (Celtic British again) word for “border”.